emarcey/cicerone/glossary/brewing/terms.clean.md

 # Well-modified
 -  a well modified malt is a malt in which the starch is already liberated from the cellular structure, and is available for brewing.

+# Wet Hopping
+-  the process of using un-kilned (hence "wet") hops in brewing
+-  Wet hops are approximately 80% moisture, and kilning drops them to 9%
+	-  If too dry, they oxidize, and there is a risk of fire
+	-  If too wet, may become moldy
+-  Beers produced with un-kilned hops are called "wet hop," "fresh hop," or "green hop" beers
+-  popular in the past 10 years with American brewers living in hop-growing areas
+	-  usually use 4-5x weight of wet hops as dry
+-  "wet dry hopping" is also gaining popularity
+	-  to capture the most delicate and volatile aroma oils
+	-  may also give off distinct grassy, chlorophyll-like aromatics

 # Wet Milling
 -  or continuous steep milling, is a modern milling technique, recommended by major German brewing plant manufacturers, and used in conjunction with a lauter tun